tnevolin/mm6-skill-emphasis-mod/mm6-skill-emphasis-mod/Readme.md

 ### Sorcerer

 Staff.
 Best option due to its special effects benefiting whole party greatly.
 It may be wise to give staff to other magic class if there is no sorcerer in the party.

+# Shared group skill advancement

+Role playing assumes selecting character buid at start and develop it for greater specialization.
+It seems that both classes and various melee weapon and armor skills were introduced for that purpose.
+Classes play their role pretty well due to their distinctive difference in weapon/armor/magic combinations.
+Whereas, weapons and armor skills do not that much.
+Picking spear vs. mace, for example, does not differentiate character too much: fighter stays fighter and caster stays caster.
+Same for armors - they provide only quantitative difference but do not turn character into somebody else.
+These restrictions are more of annoyance when player finds a nice piece of a weapon/armor but cannot try it out because there are no character skillful enough to use it.
+This is especially highlighted by bow vs. blaster dilemma when finding blasters at the end of the game completely invalidates and wastes bow skill.

+Not anymore in this mod.
+All skills within each weapon type group (melee weapons, ranged weapons, armors) are advanced simultaneously whenever any one in the group is.
+That allows swapping items within the group without regret of wasting skill points player worked so hard for.

+A small correction to wielding two different weapons is needed due to this change.
+In vanilla different dual weapons progress about 1.4 times slower as they both require skill point investment.
+Therefore, this mod does similar correction reducing displayed weapon skill levels to simulate natural vanilla progression.
+This is for *different* dual weapons only.
+A little bit not visual for player but I hope this will be a minor inconvenience.

 # Spells